ApprenticeAI/frapy/docs/topics/settings.rst

-The default value of the :setting:`TWISTED_REACTOR` setting is ``None``, which means that Scrapy will use the existing reactor if one is already installed, or install the default reactor defined by Twisted for the current platform.
+The default value of the :setting:`TWISTED_REACTOR` setting is ``None``, which means that Frapy will use the existing reactor if one is already installed, or install the default reactor defined by Twisted for the current platform.
 This is to maintain backward compatibility and avoid possible problems caused by using a non-default reactor.